apache/nuttx/configs/stm3240g-eval/README.txt

     control the configuration.
 See the section entitled "NuttX Configuration Tool" in the top-level README.txt file.

+  fb
+  --

+    A simple NSH configuration used for some basic (non-graphic) debug of the framebuffer character driver at drivers/video/fb.c using test at apps/examples/fb.
+The STM3240G-EVAL LCD driver does not support a framebuffer!
+This configuration uses the LCD framebuffer front end at drivers/lcd/lcd_framebuffer to convert the LCD interface into a compatible framebuffer interface.

+    STATUS:
+    2017-09-17:  This configuration appears to be fully functional.

   knxwm:
   -----
     [WARNING:  This is a work in progress].